John Part: 2009–2016: Nine-dart finish and slide in rankings

 He entered the 2014 World Championship as the 25th seed and played Mareno Michels in the first round, he won the first two sets of the match and then started to struggle with scoring and finishing.
 His opponent won the two next sets to force Part playing a deciding set.
 He won it 3–1 in legs and won the match with an 82 average.
-He then suffered a 0–4 defeat against Wes Newton in the last 32.
+He then lost 0–4 to Wes Newton in the last 32.
 At the end of the season, he finished ranked 28th.

-2014 season was not good for John Part as he could only reach two quarter finals out of a strings of Pro Tour and European Tour championships.
-He didn't qualify for any televised ranking tournament.
+In the 2014 season, Part only reached two quarter finals out of a strings of Pro Tour and European Tour championships.
+He did not qualify for any televised ranking tournament.
 He almost went out of the Top 32 in the Order of Merit, having lost 10 places in more than a year, slipping from 21st to 31st.

-He still qualified for the 2015 World championships where he was beaten 2–3 by 22 years old newcomer Keegan Brown, despite John Part's fightback from 0–2 to 2–2.
-He was still in the top 32 after the Tournament.

-After the 2015 UK Open, he went out of the top 32.
+He still qualified for the 2015 World championships where he was beaten 2–3 by 22 years old newcomer Keegan Brown, despite Part's fightback from 0–2 to 2–2.
+He was still in the top 32 after the tournament, but after the 2015 UK Open, he left the top 32.

-Part failed to qualify for the 2016 World Championship.
-This is the first time Part failed to qualify for the event after 22 consecutive years in the tournament.
+Part did not qualify for the 2016 World Championship.
+This was the first time Part did not qualify for the event after 22 consecutive years in the tournament.